 Dynamic styles are not suitable for people with depleted energy (chronic fatigue), recovering from illness or injury, at risk of fractures, suffering from anxiety, insomnia or hyperactivity.

 Restorative poses are generally passive, involve the use of supporting props (e.g. supported savasana above) and are held for long periods (commonly 5-15 mins).
 They enable relaxation of the deep muscles, as well as those close to the surface, which releases chronic tension and can induce release of long held emotional tension.
 Restorative yoga is helpful for preparing for pranayama and meditation and is especially useful in yoga therapy.

 You can view/ download some guidelines for establishing a yoga asana practice

 Breath is our primary source of energy.
 Although basic breathing is an involuntary reflex, we can modify the way we breathe, both consciously and unconsciously.
 Many people tense up when anxious or stressed and their breath becomes shallow and rapid.
 This is very inefficient in terms of the amount of energy it takes to breathe compared with the amount derived from it.
 Under sustained stress, such breathing patterns often become chronic.
 Vitality and mood drop and a vicious cycle develops.

 To begin with, pranayama practices teach how to use the whole breathing mechanism more efficiently and to experience how the breath helps relax the body, calm the mind, improve energy and well-being.

 Other practices cleanse the respiratory tract, heat / cool the body, energise particular body areas and internal organ systems, balance the nervous system, focus and calm the mind in preparation for meditation.

-After much training (and purification through study, lifestyle and diet), the advanced pranayama practices help attain altered states of consciousness and prolong absorption in meditation.
+The advanced pranayama practices are traditionally only taught after much training and purification through study, lifestyle and diet.
+They control, direct and restrict the flow of prana, in order to attain altered states of consciousness and prolong absorption in meditation.